venmo/venmo.github.io/_posts/2015-01-08-thank-you-open-source-community.md

 * [Godzippa](https://github.com/mattt/Godzippa) has been immensely helpful when uploading large amounts of data to our API.
 * [iRate](https://github.com/nicklockwood/iRate) because we love hearing back from our users. <3
 * [JTSImageViewController](https://github.com/jaredsinclair/JTSImageViewController) is what you see when you tap on a picture on a friend’s profile.
 We love the interaction where you can flick the image off the screen.
-* [KGStatusBar](https://github.com/kevingibbon/KGStatusBar) We use this to show “offline mode” in the status bar for Braintree merchants to test out Venmo integration.
+* [KGStatusBar](https://github.com/kevingibbon/KGStatusBar) is used to show “offline mode” in the status bar for Braintree merchants to test out Venmo integration.
 Super simple to use!
 * [KIF](https://github.com/kif-framework/KIF) makes writing automated UI tests such a fun experience.
 It looks like magic!
 * [libextobjc](https://github.com/jspahrsummers/libextobjc) provides us with things like `@weakify` and `@strongify`, and one of our favorites is `EXTKeyPathCoding` which lets us avoid `@"stringlyTyped"`.
 For example, `[NSSortDescriptor sortDescriptorWithKey:@keypath([Story new], createdDate) ascending:NO]` which gets checked at compile time, as opposed to `[NSSortDescriptor sortDescriptorWithKey:@"createdDate" ascending:NO]` which is prone to typos and harder to refactor.
 * [Mantle](https://github.com/Mantle/Mantle) makes converting JSON reponses to and from objects a breeze.